 - Faster wash cycle due to high spindle speed

-- Use brushless motor for reduced noise
+- Use a brushless motor for reduced noise

 Disadvantages of direct drive system

-- Initial investment will be more
+- The initial investment will be more

-- Repair cost is more
+- The repair cost is more

 - Chances of motor damage if there is water leakage in the drum